We are proud of the standard of dress at Selby High School and insist on high standards of appearance.

 - Make up which is in any way prominent or excessive is inappropriate for school and is not allowed.

 - Extremes of hair styles are not allowed, including shaved patterns, patches, colouring hair with non-natural colours e.g. bright red, green or blue and natural colours worn in an extreme manner e.g. a large blonde ‘stripe’.
 False nails and/or coloured nail varnish should not be worn.
-Students who do present with extreme hairstyles or non-natural colours or who fail to comply with the school uniform policy, will spend their break and lunchtimes in isolation and will not be allowed to participate in any official school photographs e.g. Year 11 photograph.
+Students who do present with extreme hairstyles or non-natural colours ,will spend their break and lunchtimes in isolation and will not be allowed to participate in any official school photographs e.g. Year 11 photograph.

 - Hats and caps are not allowed in school (except on medical grounds, or for outside use on non-blazer days).

-- Jewellery, other than one stud in each ear, poses a health and safety risk and is not allowed in school.
+- Jewellery, other than one stud in each earlobe, poses a health and safety risk and is not allowed in school.